LKNSI/shelljs.exec/README.md

 I run a React.js instance provisioning framework using handlebars.
 Sync is just too slow for blocking the event loop with yarn installing 90+ packages, then having to build react for the first time, write systemd files, then launch.

+Testing:

+As you can expect this wildly throws your ability to get the output of the child process properly.
+If you're happy for fire and forget,  then it's fine for that.

 Enjoy :)